legal resources necessary to hold negligent facilities accountable.

 Other documentation from the facility states that the staff was instructed by the Director of Nurses "to transfer the resident to the hospital to the emergency room to evaluate."
 However, there were "no further Nurse's Notes found as [to why the resident] was not admitted back to the facility to complete [their] physical therapy."
 The state investigator interviewed the Director of Nurses who confirmed that the resident "was sent out to the hospital due to elopement and did not return to the facility."
 During an interview with the Social Services Director, it was revealed that the resident "was sent out for an evaluation due to [their] diagnosis."
 However, "no documentation could be found in the social service section of the medical record [regarding] the elopement and the discharge.
 No documented evidence that the resident would or would not be returning to the facility are detailed discharge summary could be found in the medical record for [that resident].

 If your loved one is suffering from abuse, neglect or mistreatment while living at Mount Pleasant Manor, the South Carolina nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 can help.
-Our law firm fights aggressively on behalf of Charleston County victims of mistreatment living in long-term facilities including nursing homes in Mount Pleasant.
+Our network of attorneys fights aggressively on behalf of Charleston County victims of mistreatment living in long-term facilities including nursing homes in Mount Pleasant.
 Our dedicated attorneys have represented clients with victim cases involving nursing home mistreatment.
 With our years of success, our attorneys can assist your family in successfully resolving your financial recompense case against all those who caused your loved one harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

 We accept every case involving nursing home abuse, wrongful death or personal injury through contingency fee arrangements.
 This agreement postpones the need to make a payment to pay for legal services until after your case is successfully resolved through a jury trial award or negotiated out of court settlement.
 We provide each client a "No Win/No-Fee" Guarantee, meaning you owe us nothing if we cannot obtain compensation for your damages.
 We can begin working on your case today to ensure your family receives monetary recovery for your losses.
 All information you share with our law offices will remain confidential.